-Whether it’s savory fish tacos on homemade tortillas or nachos piled high with seasoned beef and tangy Queso sauce, these dishes wouldn’t really be the same without this unmistakable and unbeatable green salsa.
+Whether it's savory fish tacos or nachos piled high with seasoned beef and white Queso sauce, these dishes wouldn't really be the same without this unmistakable and unbeatable green salsa.

-If you’re just learning about this delicious salsa or just haven’t jumped on finding a recipe, here’s our guide on how to make tomatillo salsa to go with all your most beloved Mexican dishes.
+If you're just learning about this delicious salsa or just haven't jumped on finding a recipe, here's my guide on how to make tomatillo salsa to go with all your most beloved Mexican dishes or simply a bag of tortilla chips.

 What is Tomatillo Salsa?

-Tomatillo salsa, or salsa verde, is a spicy and tangy condiment made from fresh or cooked tomatillos, green chili peppers and seasonings.
+Tomatillo salsa, or salsa verde/green salsa, is a spicy and tangy condiment made from fresh or cooked tomatillos, green chili peppers and seasonings.
 It is used on or to complement tons of different Mexican dishes.

 This particular recipe is made from ingredients that are cooked ahead of time, before blending into a slightly chunky concoction, one of these ingredients being the tomatillo itself (it looks sort of like a green tomato).